WesMC/COMP698-repo/local-environment-setup.md

 Docker, according from their own website:

 >Docker containers wrap a piece of software in a complete filesystem that contains everything needed to run: code, runtime, system tools, system libraries – anything that can be installed on a server.
 This guarantees that the software will always run the same, regardless of its environment.

+This is our software for virtualization.
+Luckily for us Fedora users, it can be installed very similarly though:

+`sudo dnf install docker`

+Once installed, you want to run the command `sudo docker run hello-world` to confirm that you have it installed and running correctly.
+After you have that confirmed, you want to run the command `sudo docker run -it ubuntu:xenial /bin/bash` to setup the container we're going to use.